 Combined with Salesforce.com’s API for integration, Salesforce.com can serve as a valuable platform to support B-to-C internet based businesses.
 Start ups in particular can leverage much of the Salesforce.com platform to handle incoming registrations, manage people, handle workflow rules (including email alerts), handle support cases and more.
 These features can save valuable development time in markets where time to market is key.

 Person accounts do have some limitations.
 First of all, person accounts are not available in all editions.
 As of this writing, person accounts are available in Enterprise, Unlimited and Developer editions.
 Other differences include: person accounts can only be merged with other person accounts and person accounts have a different layout than Accounts/Contacts because of the different data that it tracks.
 Once person accounts is turned on, you cannot turn it off.
-There are a number of other minor differences that you can find out more by looking at the Salesforce.com help or by looking at their published Person Account Cheatsheet.
+There are a number of other minor differences and you can find out more by looking at Salesforce.com.